basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 ### Hardware crypto
 {% strip 2 %}
-    {% if cpu_series == 1 %}
+    {% if cpu_series == 0 %}
-        The MCU has support for hardware accelerated AES128 and AES256.
+        This MCUs has support for hardware accelerated AES128 and AES256.
     {% else %}
-        The Gemstone MCUs are equipped with a hardware accelerated crypto peripheral that can speed up AES128, AES256, SHA1, SHA256 and several other cryptographic computations.
+        This MCU is equipped with a hardware accelerated crypto peripheral that can speed up AES128, AES256, SHA1, SHA256 and several other cryptographic computations.
     {% endif %}
 {% endstrip %}